Dani Busboom Kelly: Playing career

-Busboom Kelly played volleyball for the University of Nebraska cornhuskers from 2003 to 2006, where she played roles as a setter and libero.
+Busboom Kelly played volleyball for the Nebraska cornhuskers from 2003 to 2006, where she played roles as a setter and libero.
 She was named the Big 12 co-libero of the year and helped her team win the 2006 NCAA Championship as a senior.
 She concluded her career as one of only two players ranked among the top-10 in Nebraska history in both digs and assists, finishing second on the digs chart with 1,281 and third in career assists with 2,925.
 Overall, she would help guide Nebraska to a 124–10 record.

 Following her playing career with Nebraska, then-head coach Jenny Lang Ping invited her to be on the U.S. national team training roster.

 Coaching career

 Early career

+After graduation, Busboom initially worked in insurance, but according to ESPN journalist Hallie Grossman, the job "didn't quite take", and she decided to embark on a coaching career.
+Grossman added that Busboom "was so single-minded in her pursuit that she failed to mention to Lane Kelly -- her husband now and longtime boyfriend then -- that she had applied for an assistant coaching job at Tennessee, at least until she made the final cut."

 Busboom Kelly was an assistant coach for the Tennessee Lady Volunteers for the 2009 and 2010 seasons.
 She guided the team's setters, coordinated travel and equipment needs and ran the school's volleyball camps.

 Busboom Kelly spent the 2011 season as an assistant coach at Louisville, where she helped the Cardinals to a 24–9 record and a trip to the second round of the NCAA tournament.

 Busboom Kelly joined Nebraska's coaching staff in 2012, where she would spend five seasons as an assistant coach for her alma mater.
 She became one of few coaches who won the Division I NCAA title as a player and a coach, as Nebraska would win the 2015 NCAA Championship.